-FOOD SETTING AT BEEP SPECIAL INSTRUCTIONS CHICKEN Whole (up to 6 lbs) POULTRY Turn over (finish defrosting breast- side down).
+FOOD SETTING SETTING AT BEEP SPECIAL INSTRUCTIONS CHICKEN Whole (up to 6 lbs) POULTRY Turn over (finish defrosting breast- side down).
 Cover warm areas with aluminum foil.
 Place chicken breast-side up on a microwavable roast rack.
 Finish defrosting by immersing in cold water.
 Remove giblets when chicken is partially defrosted.
 Cut-up Separate pieces and rearrange.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 Turn over.
 Cover warm areas with aluminum foil.
 Finish defrosting by immersing in cold water.
 CORNISH HENS Whole POULTRY Turn over.
 Cover warm areas with aluminum foil.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 Finish defrosting by immersing in cold water.
 TURKEY Breast (under 6 lbs) POULTRY Turn over.
 Cover warm areas with aluminum foil.
-Place on the defrosting rack.
+Place on a microwavable roasting rack.
 Finish defrosting by immersing in cold water.